JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/hot-fudge-daily/saturday/sneak-peak-saturday-for-2025-09-06.md

   - US Southwest, Northeast, and Central
   - Sweden
   - Australia
-- Commitment to 3 year "get to green' AI data center designs
+- Commitment to 3 year "get to green' AI datacenter designs
   - strategic land purchases for thousands of acres
   - state and regional vPPA negotiations with investments
 - Construction of data centers optimized for AI workloads